 The Best Archaeological Sites in Greece for Families

 The city of Athens is one large historical and archaeological site.
 The current capital of Greece is built upon the ruins of ancient Athens and reminders of this can be found everywhere.
-It’s hard not to notice the many ancient monuments, old city walls and fortifications.
-Have a look in the metro stations of Athens, here you can see ongoing archaeological activity.
-Not only in the city centre but also around the Attica Peninsula are many important ruins from ancient Greece.
+It’s hard not to notice the many ancient monuments, old city walls, and fortifications.
+Have a look at the metro stations of Athens, where you can see ongoing archaeological activity.
+Not only in the city center but also around the Attica Peninsula are many important ruins from ancient Greece.
 Think of the Temple of Poseidon in Sounio and Marathon to the East.

 The Acropolis of Athens is one of the most famous archaeological sites in Greece and Europe.
 The Acropolis is the name of the hill on which an ancient citadel was built high above the modern city of Athens.
 Inside and around this ancient city are the remains of several important buildings, all with great historical and architectural significance.
 The most important of all is the Parthenon, an ancient temple dedicated to goddess Athena.

 The Parthenon is the one of the most significant structures in the world.
 It was built in 440 BC by the Athenian ruler Pericles as a place of worship.
 The Parthenon has important architectural features defining building and architecture for centuries after.
 The Parthenon is an absolute must-see for anyone visiting Athens.
 Kids will be very impressed by its size and magnitude and parents will be astonished by the optical illusions that make the Parthenon perfect.

 For the ultimate experience at this world-famous landmark, opt for our private family guided tour to the Acropolis .
 A kid-friendly expert guide will take your family back in time to Athens ancients via storytelling and Greek mythology